 Tire Pressure Monitoring Systems

-Tire dealers have a legal obligation to their customers to ensure the safety devices on their vehicles are in working order before the vehicles leave the shop.
+Tire dealers have a legal obligation to their customers to ensure a vehicles safety devices are in working order before it leaves the shop.
 Although repair of a Tire Pressure Monitoring System (TPMS) is not mandatory in Canada, it’s an important part of the overall vehicle safety system on vehicles where a TPMS is installed.

 Tire dealers have a higher level of tire expertise than the average consumer.
 Customers depend on their tire dealer for advice, so the dealer’s expertise must extend to the selection of tires, and to situations where the tires are unsafe or where there’s an unsafe mechanical condition.
 Tire dealers are obligated to warn the customer if an unsafe condition exists and to recommend the repair or replacement of tires or parts.